crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 It may seem that each of these are merely a copy of the same system running somewhere else, but this is not nearly the case in practice.

-The key areas which are additional costs to every microservice:
+The key additional costs to every microservice:
 1. Maintenance and patching (upgrades to system, language, frameworks)
-1. Deployment configuration
+1. Deployment configuration (and auto-rollbacks etc)
 1. Monitoring / Metrics
-1. Alarms
+1. Alarms and Canaries
-1. Logging and log rotation
+1. Logging, log rotation, and log search
-1. Security and Permissions (can't get hacked)
+1. Security and Permissions
 1. Cloud infra; provisioning, costs of cloud
-1. Documentation (the often neglected docs.)
+1. Documentation (the oft neglected docs.)

-In summary when you take the costs of running a service *properly*, because you are only as good as your worst microservice, you experience cost explosion and experience the costs as low velocity software teams; the time it takes to implement features (as time is money.)
+When you review the costs of running a service *properly*, (because you are only as good as your worst microservice), you experience cost explosion in the form of low velocity software teams; the time and people it takes to implement features.

-Your team are paid by the day and software takes a long time.
+Even without these new microservices problems, good software takes a long time.
-Given these realities you do not want to invent a cost-explosion for yourself, yet most shops today do this, and then wonder "why did we do this, this doesn't seem to be working."
+Given these realities you do not want to invent a cost-explosion, for yourself.
+Yet most shops today do this, and then wonder "why did we do this, this doesn't seem to be working."

-This is most experienced by the business (CEO, investors) when they become dissatisfied with progress.
+This is felt the most by the business (CEO, investors) when they become dissatisfied with progress.
 Your system takes a virtual eternity to update due to the software design and the microservices fad.
 But without deep foundations in software costs these become extremely hard to measure and would require and entire team of software velocity measurement experts; observing the software team, against another